-I often pray for direction when I write because I have faith that my writing will touch someone else’s life and allow them to gain knowledge that changes their outlook on life.
+I often meditate and pray each morning using the Abide App to attain peace and gain a sense of direction before I write because I have faith that my writing will touch someone else’s life and allow them to gain knowledge that changes their outlook on life.
 With this task, I take on a huge burden, so I pray for the ability to articulate my words in a way that’s most helpful.
 As you seek your purpose, understand that each day we live is a gift and ask how to make the most of your life by living by faith and not by sight.

 According to “Hope for the Heart” you should notice first that, in Ephesians 2:10 the apostle Paul says, “We are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”
 God calls you to a purpose—to do good works—“tailor-made” just for you.
 And He gifts you with all you need to accomplish that purpose.